Welcome to my Moola Vine review, buddy! 😀

 Anyway, once you’re inside the members’ area, there’s the following stuff to be cracking on with:

 First of all, there’s a 15-minute ‘MV’ introduction video to watch that shows you the ins and outs of the system.

 There’s a 10-minute “Go Shopping” video tutorial along with a “purchase request”.

 These are for any products you wanna buy yourself from Clickbank and/or JVZoo.

 Also, when you buy products, you get awarded 1 “Green Day” credit for every $1 spent.

 This is for keeping your ‘MV’ account up and running so you can continue to refer and earn.

 As a new member, you initially start out with 5 Green Days.

-Which means you have 5 days to buy your first product or either purchase the ‘Green Day Plan’ upsell for “unlimited” Green Days if you want to remain active.
+Which means you have 5 days to buy your first product or either purchase the ‘Green Day Plan’ upsell for “unlimited” Green Days to remain active.